Sewallis Shirley (MP): Family

 Prior to his marriage, he continued to reside at Ettington Park with his father and siblings.
 Shirley married Emily Jean, daughter of Colonel William Macdonald, in 1884.
 By the time of the 1891 census, he was the head of the household of Ettington Hall, along with his wife, their son Evelyn, and his widowed mother, Mary.
 Emily Jean died in July 1918.

 Death

 Shirley died in London on 7 March 1904 while there on a short visit.
 He was staying at the Hotel Windsor on Victoria Street and returned there by taxi after visiting his friends.
-Some early newspaper reports stated that he had been assaulted, with his watch and other valuables taken, but his obituaries omits those details.
+Some early newspaper reports stated that he had been assaulted, with his watch and other valuables taken, but his obituaries omit those details.
 He was rushed to Westminster Hospital but died soon after he was admitted.
 The coroner later determined that the cause of death was a brain haemorrhage, and described the more elaborate reports as "the result of a lurid imagination".